 This old business was never priced to consider the interest rate crash.
 It also never considered the fact that few people ever drop these policies.
 In addition, underwriting (how they determine who they will sell a policy to do based on existing health conditions) is much more conservative and scientific today than in the past.

 In an article in Broker World Magazine, industry leaders Marc Glickman & Scott Olson wrote that both the likelihood and magnitude of possible future rate increases are under control.

 They write that the pricing of Long-Term Care insurance policies sold today is more conservative across every major pricing assumption.
 This includes interest rate assumptions, underwriting and lapse rates.

-They also explain how the National Association of Insurance Commissioners passed the Rate Stabilization Model Act in 2001 and 41 states have adopted a variation of this Act.
+They also explain how the National Association of Insurance Commissioners passed the Rate Stabilization Model Act and 41 states have adopted a variation of this Act.
 Companies are required to price more conservatively and are penalized should a rate increase be needed.
 The direct result is more conservative pricing across the industry to help protect consumers from large future rate increases.
+Find your state here.